EetuKiiskila/WakaFree/README.md

 - Matplotlib: I have version 3.3.3 installed.
 I haven't tested any other versions.
 - pandas: I have version 1.2.3 installed.
 I haven't tested any other versions.
 - Plotly: I have version 4.14.3 installed.
 I haven't tested any other versions.
+- PySimpleGUI: I have version 4.41.2 installed.
+I haven't tested any other versions.

 ### Installation